qtepics/qtepics.github.io/getting_started.md

 I use this after each git push update to ensure the head version of the code can still be successfully built;
-I currently do this using Qt5.12.8 on CentOS 7.
+I currently do this using Qt5.12.8 on CentOS 7 and Qt6.4 on Alma 9.

 Run __qe_git_test_build -h__ for help information.

-While it was not intended as a general purpose download and build script, it could be the basis of such a script that could suit your facility.
+While it was not intended as a general purpose download and build script, it could be the basis of such a script that may suit your facility.

 # <a name="qtcreator"></a><span style='color:#006666'>qtcreator Build</span>